Specialty: Mechanics and Mathematical Modeling

 Faculty of Mechanics and Mathematics is the only faculty in our republic training the specialists in the field of theoretical mechanics with the deep knowledge of pure mathematics.
 The students are also taught a wide range of special subjects in various aspects of modern mechanics.
 A large volume of information is given in such subjects as Computer Science, Programming, Information Technologies (IT).

 It is to be stressed that teaching mechanics at our University is not so strongly limited to the study of major compared to other Higher Engineering Educational establishments.
 They have absolutely different aims of training the staff, and the students cover different curricula there.

-Mechanics at the Mechanics and Mathematics faculty is a unique combination of fundamentals in the field of mathematics with the profound knowledge of mathematics and highly qualified skills in programming.
+Mechanics at the Faculty of Mechanics and Mathematics is a unique combination of fundamentals in the field of mathematics with the profound knowledge of mathematics and highly qualified skills in programming.